 Seniors who have earned 45 credits for their general diploma, 46 credits for their CORE 40 diploma, or 52 credits for their Academic Honor diploma by the end of their 7th semester, may be eligible to graduate in December.
 This can be worked out at the time of scheduling for the senior year.
 All paperwork for early graduation, including parent permission slip, must be filed in the Guidance Office by September 1st of their senior school year.
-Ten percent of the tuition for the school year will be waived in the case of early graduation.
+Students graduating early will be billed for 75% of the tuition for the full year; all fees will be billed the full rates.
 Students must meet all graduation requirements, including standardized testing requirements, Employability Skills, and Post-Secondary Ready Competencies to graduate early.